agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/installation_header.png" alt="Installation"/>

-In order to properly use AgileTs, in a UI-Framework, we need to install **two** packages.
+In order to use AgileTs in a UI-Framework, we need to install two packages.

-- The [`core`](https://agile-ts.org/docs/core) package, which contains the State Management Logic of AgileTs and therefore offers powerful classes such as the [`State Class`](https://agile-ts.org/docs/core/state).
+- The [`core`](https://agile-ts.org/docs/core) package contains the State Management Logic of AgileTs and therefore offers powerful classes such as the [`State Class`](https://agile-ts.org/docs/core/state).
   ```
   npm install @agile-ts/core
   ```

-- And on the other hand, a _fitting Integration_ for your preferred UI-Framework.
-  In my case, the [React Integration](https://www.npmjs.com/package/@agile-ts/react).
-  Check [here](https://agile-ts.org/docs/frameworks) if your desired Framework is supported, too.
+- A _fitting Integration_ for the UI-Framework of your choice, on the other hand, is an interface to the actual UI and provides useful functionalities to bind States to UI-Components for reactivity.
+  I prefer React, so let's go with the [React Integration](https://www.npmjs.com/package/@agile-ts/react) for now.
   ```
   npm install @agile-ts/react
   ```